8 Debt Collection Tips for Small Businesses

 Managing Debt Owed to Your Business

-Money is the lifeblood of any business, and for businesses operating on slim margins, the loss of any expected revenue or income can be disastrous.
-Getting paid what you’re due is vital to every company and getting paid on time equally important.
+Cash is the lifeblood of any business, and for businesses operating on slim margins, the loss of any expected revenue or income can be disastrous.
+Getting paid what you’re due is vital to every company and getting paid on time is equally important.
 Unfortunately, many businesses run into customers who are unwilling or unable to pay their debt, and it falls to you to take steps to collect what you are owed.
-It’s not an ideal situation to be in, and an unpleasant task to pursue money from people who may be in financial distress, but there are steps you can take to ensure a successful resolution to the outstanding debt.
+Debt collection for small businesses is not an ideal situation to be in, and it’s difficult to collect money from people who may be in financial distress, but there are steps you can take to ensure a successful resolution to outstanding debt.

-Hopefully, you have a signed agreement with your indebted customer or client that outlines the conditions that define late payment.
-An agreement is no guarantee of payment, however, and regardless of consequence, customers or clients who have fallen into arrears are still obligated to pay what they owe.
+Hopefully, you have a signed agreement with your indebted customer or borrower that outlines the conditions for late payment.
+An agreement is no guarantee of payment, however, and regardless of consequence, those in arrears are still obligated to pay what they owe.
 That obligation doesn’t entitle creditors to take any action they choose in pursuit of payment; instead, there are avenues that creditors can take to collect, within reason.

 - Don’t take it personally.
-Taking a late payment as an affront is a sure way to escalate the issue beyond what’s necessary and might be misconstruing the reality of the situation.
+Taking a past due payment as an affront is a sure way to escalate the issue beyond what’s necessary and might be misconstruing reality.
 It may be that the client forgot to pay, or thought that they’d already paid, and is happy to rectify the problem.
-By assuming the worst from the start, you could damage a valuable relationship.
+By assuming the worst , you could damage a valuable relationship.

 - Document everything.
-Every letter sent, every call made should be logged and filed with your record to provide documentation if you need to refer the matter to a collections agency or attorney.
-Should you need to go to court to settle the matter, you’ll also want a contemporaneous record of any conversations and communications to bolster your case.
+Every letter sent, every call made should be logged and filed with your records to provide documentation if you need to refer the matter to a collections agency or lawyer.
+Should you need to go to court to settle the matter, you’ll also want a record of any conversations and communications to bolster your case.

-- See if you can work out an arrangement.
+- Work out an arrangement.
 It’s not necessarily the case that those who haven’t made timely payments are looking to skip out on their debt.
-Financial difficulties may have made immediate full payment impossible for some, but that doesn’t mean you’ll be left empty-handed.
-Businesses are of course entitled to seek full repayment, but in the interest of preserving relationships or simply getting a portion of what’s owed, you can work with the debtor on an agreement to extend the repayment period or arrange for partial payment to settle the debt—with the terms outlined in writing, of course.
+Financial difficulties may have made immediate full payment impossible, but that doesn’t mean you’ll be left empty-handed.
+Businesses are of course entitled to seek the full amount, but in the interest of preserving relationships or simply getting a portion of what’s owed, you can work with the debtor on an agreement to extend the repayment period or arrange for partial payment to settle the debt—with the terms outlined in writing, of course.

-- Remain firm about what you want.
+- Remain firm.
 While you can choose to be flexible in seeking repayment, you shouldn’t let debtors play upon your emotions to skip out on what they owe.
-Stay insistent upon the point of repayment and verify any claims of hardship before offering to reduce the balance or take lessened payments.
+Stay insistent upon the point of repayment and verify any claims of hardship before offering to reduce the balance or setting up a payment plan.
 Again, any agreements should be in writing and legal advice sought to prepare those documents.

 - Send demand letters.
 Everything you do in your efforts to collect on the debt should be written or memorialized in writing and saved for a later date.
 As part of that effort, a demand letter notifies a debtor of what they owe and the potential legal action they may be facing if they don’t pay within the term provided.
 Demand letters should serve to convey your seriousness about collecting upon the debt and provide a record of our attempts to collect should you need to escalate further.

-- Forward the issue to a collection agency.
-If all your attempts to collect upon the debt or reach an arrangement with the debtor has failed, it may be time to look to a collection’s agency for assistance.
+- Forward the issue to a debt collection agency.
+If all your attempts to collect upon the debt or reach an arrangement fail , it may be time to look to a collection agency for assistance.
 As professionals in the area of pursuing payment, a collection agency can help with the drafting of demand letters and has dedicated staff for the purpose of calling debtors, so much of the work and stress can be taken off of your plate.
-Collection agencies don’t work for free, and not every business is comfortable with an industry that has a somewhat tarnished reputation in the collective imagination, so it falls to each business to decide if they wish to go that route.
+Collection agencies don’t work for free, and not every business is comfortable with an industry that has a somewhat tarnished reputation in the public’s imagination, so it falls to each business to decide if they wish to go that route.

-- Work with an attorney.
-A debt collection attorney can also help you in seeking repayment from debtors.
-Like a collections firm, an attorney will take over the work of calls and letters, but also offers both the weight and experience of their legal background and the possibility of further legal action if the debt remains unpaid.
+- Work with a lawyer.
+A debt collection lawyer can also help you in seeking repayment from debtors.
+A lawyer will take over the work of debt collection calls and letters, but also offers both the weight and experience of their legal background and the possibility of support for any further legal action for non-payment.

-Hiring an Attorney to Help Collect Your Debt
+Hiring a Lawyer to Help Collect Your Debt

 Businesses considering legal action to collect upon a debt should be well aware that the court process can be expensive and time-consuming, particularly if you are required to be in court for the proceedings, a diversion from running your business.
-And, crucially, winning a judgment still leaves you with the task of collecting from someone who has not paid to this point.
+And, crucially, winning a judgment still leaves you with debt collection from someone who has not paid to this point.

 Fortunately, winning a court case gives you more options in seeking the money owed.
-A judge can place a lien on the debtor’s property or order a writ of execution, which garnishes the debtor’s wages towards the repayment of the debt.
-If the debtor is facing a bankruptcy proceeding due to multiple unpaid debts, they may have to liquidate their assets in order to pay off their creditors or devise a repayment plan that is approved and enforced by the court.
+A judge can place a lien on the debtor’s property or order a writ of execution, which is a garnishment of the debtor’s wages towards the repayment of the debt.
+If the debtor is facing a bankruptcy proceeding due to multiple unpaid debts, they may have to liquidate their assets in order to pay off their lenders, including you, or devise a repayment plan that is approved and enforced by the court.
 Regardless, it’s a boost to have the law come down on your side in your fight with debtors.

-A LegalShield Attorney in Your Area is Here to Help You
+A LegalShield Lawyer in Your Area is Here to Help You

-Trying to collect on an unpaid debt is an unnecessary and unwanted distraction from your actual work, but no small business can afford to forego money at a time when every dollar matters.
-LegalShield attorneys can help you generate a demand letter and walk you through the collection process to make it as straightforward and painless as possible.
+Trying to collect on an unpaid debt is an unnecessary and unwanted distraction from your actual work, but no small business can afford to forgo money at a time when every dollar matters.
+LegalShield lawyers can help you generate a demand letter and walk you through the debt collection process to make it as straightforward and painless as possible.

-Speak with an Debt Collection Attorney to Get Help Managing Your Small Business.
+Speak with an Debt Collection Lawyer to Get Help Managing Your Small Business.